Boklap/ai-prompt-practice/snake-game/prompt.md

 	- There will be two pages:
 		- Main menu
 			- There are two menus: play and exit.
-			- Art or styles that showing snake and an apple.
+			- Art or styles as a background that showing snake and an apple.
 			- Display the game name on the top of the menus.
+			- Don't put any border on the menu.
 		- Game area
 			- a high score text on the top left corner with the current score
+			- Symbols:
+				- Walls:
+					- Top Left: ╭
+					- Top Right: ╮
+					- Bottom Left: ╰
+					- Bottom Right: ╯
+					- Vertical: │
+					- Horizontal: ─
+				- Snake head and body: █
+				- Apple: Ó
+			- Snake's head and body will have different color.
 - Main Menu mechanics:
+	- The menu will be displayed in vertical list.
-	- The user could navigate between each menus by pressing arrow key.
+	- The user could navigate between each menus by pressing up or down arrow key.
+	- The current selected menu will have different color.
-	- Enter key will be used to select the menu.
+	- If the user press the enter keyboard then it will be used to select the menu.
 - Game mechanics:
 	- This game will be played by using keyboard.
 	- Input keys (WASD for movement):